Why Gratitude is Good for Your Health

 Gratitude encourages the release of dopamine, and this can also help improve physical pain.
 That’s because dopamine is a neurotransmitter that plays an important role in processing pain.
 Its analgesic effect is big.

 In addition, research in general has found that grateful people are also more interested in looking after their health and exercising more.
-In fact, people who practice gratitude exercise more frequently and are more likely to get medical check-ups.
+People who practice gratitude exercise more frequently and are more likely to get medical check-ups.
 This probably contributes to their longevity.

 When it comes to physical health, gratitude can lower blood pressure and improve the immune system.
 In addition, gratitude is associated with higher levels of good cholesterol (HDL) and lower levels of bad cholesterol (LDL).